 Listen to the alternate take of “Don’t Tell Me That Story” here:

 Check out The Judy Garland Online Discography’s Decca Records Section for more about all of Judy’s Decca recordings and the various releases.

 Label from The Rick Smith Collection.
 Thanks, Rick!

 September 4, 1949: This review of the MGM Records soundtrack of In The Good Old Summertime by Richard F. Smith is a great review of the movie as well!

-September 4, 1949: Judy had just returned from her stay at the Peter Brent Brigham Hospital in Boston when these photos were taken of her out on the town in Los Angeles with husband Vincente Minnelli and MGM Studio boss Louis B. Mayer.
+September 4, 1949: Judy had just returned from her stay at the Peter Bent Brigham Hospital in Boston when these photos were taken of her out on the town in Los Angeles with her husband Vincente Minnelli and MGM Studio boss Louis B. Mayer.
 The two had reconciled for the time being.

 September 4, 1950: Judy’s sister, Sue, was back in their home state of Minnesota and answered the question “What, exactly, is Judy’s trouble?” with “Sixteen years with Metro-Goldwyn-Mayer.
 Isn’t that enough?”

 September 4, 1951: Here is a blurb noting Judy’s recent divorce from her husband Vincente Minnelli.

 September 4, 1953: Judy pre-recorded “The Man That Got Away” for A Star Is Born on the Warner Bros. recording stage.
 It’s the first official performance of this Garland standard.